cocos/cocos-docs/en/animation/animation-editor.md

 ### 6. Related properties of the current animation clip

-The properties of the current animation clip that can be set directly on the animation editor include: **WrapMode**, **Sample**, **Speed** and **Duration**.
+The properties of the current animation clip that can be set directly on the **Animation** panel include: **WrapMode**, **Sample**, **Speed** and **Duration**.
 For details, please refer to [Animation Clip Properties Settings](edit-animation-clip.md#animation-clip-properties-settings).

-## Adjusting the animation editor layout
+## Adjusting the Layout of the Animation Panel

 The dividers between the node list and the timeline, and between the property list and the timeline are available for dragging and dropping to change the layout.
-By dragging and dropping you can freely adjust the **Animation Editor** to a layout effect suitable for editing.
+By dragging and dropping you can freely adjust the **Animation** panel to a layout effect suitable for editing.

 ![layout](./animation-editor/layout.gif)